 How You Can Affect Your Missouri Paycheck

-If you always find yourself facing a big bill during tax season, take a closer look at how many allowances you are claiming on your W-4.
-If you claim more than you are entitled to or if you claim the same allowances with more than one employer, you’re underpaying taxes and thus going to face more taxes come April.
-Another option is to have your employer withhold a dollar amount from each of your paychecks.
-Simply decide on an amount, say $50, and write that amount on a new W-4.
+If you always find yourself facing a big bill during tax season, one option is to have your employer withhold a dollar amount from each of your paychecks.
+Simply decide on an amount, such as $50, and write that amount on a new W-4.
 It might not sound enticing to get smaller paychecks all year, but you’ll be happy you did when you don’t have to pay a big bill in April.

 If you’re considering buying a home or refinancing a mortgage, take a look at our Missouri mortgage guide.
 You will find all the information you need about getting a mortgage in Missouri.

 Missouri Top Income Tax Rate